Repository Config

 The branch-protections

 section specifies the required branch protection rules for the repository.
-If omitted any default branch protection rules from the capability defaults file will be applied.
-If no defaults are specified you are managing branch protections either manually via the GitHub UI or with your own automation.
+If omitted any default branch protection rules from the capability defaults file apply.
+If you specify no defaults you are managing branch protections either manually via the GitHub UI or with your own automation.

 branch-protections

-expects an array of keys, so you can define as many separate rules as you need.branch-protections[*].patterns
+expects an array of keys, so you can define as many rules as you need.branch-protections[*].patterns

 specifies a list of branch name patterns to apply this rule to.branch-protections[*].parameters